Founding Chairman of the International Spy Museum

 Founding Board Member

-An historical advisor to the US Intelligence Community, Mr. Melton owns the world’s most extensive collections of espionage devices, weapons, and equipment.
+An historical advisor to the US Intelligence Community, H. Keith Melton owns the world’s most extensive collections of espionage devices, weapons, and equipment.
 Part of his large collection is on permanent display inside CIA Headquarters and is featured in his book, The Ultimate Spy Book.
 Additional books include Spycraft: The Secret History of the CIA's SpyTechs, from Communism to Al-Qaeda, The Spy's Guide to Escape and Evasion, The Spy's Guide: Office Espionage, The Official CIA Manual of Trickery and Deception, and three volumes of Spy Sites.
-He has produced and been featured in more than 40 television documentaries on espionage and currently serves as a consultant to the FX hit show "The Americans."
+He has produced and been featured in more than 40 television documentaries on espionage and served as a consultant to the FX hit show "The Americans."

-Vice President of National Security at AT&T’s Public Sector and Wholesale Solutions unit, Ms. Singer leads AT&T business activities for the Intelligence Community—delivering strategic technology solutions and services to national security agencies.
+Vice President of National Security at AT&T’s Public Sector and Wholesale Solutions unit, Jill Singer leads AT&T business activities for the Intelligence Community—delivering strategic technology solutions and services to national security agencies.
 Her thirty-plus years of federal government and industry experience include positions as Chief Information Officer (CIO) for the National Reconnaissance Office (NRO), Deputy CIO for the Central Intelligence Agency, and Director of the Diplomatic Telecommunications Service for US Department of State.
 Ms. Singer serves on the Board of Trustees for the University of West Florida as an executive-on-grounds at the University of Virginia.
-She is also on the board of the Intelligence and National Security Alliance.
+She previously served on the board of the Intelligence and National Security Alliance.

 Tamara Christian - President